lizawilliamson050/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks."

 In more detail, this quote emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 It's better to write clear and straightforward code initially, and then apply optimizations where data-driven analysis shows they're needed most.
 This principle encourages a balance between performance and code quality, promoting sustainable software engineering practices.

+# 2024-02-14
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clear, concise solutions that are easily maintainable and avoid unnecessary complexity.
+Remember, code is read far more often than it's written, so make it readable and understandable by humans, not just machines."

+This quote reminds us that in programming, as in any engineering discipline, the most elegant solutions are often those that are simplest.
+It's about writing code that does exactly what it needs to do, no more and no less, with clarity and a logical structure that can be readily comprehended by others.
+This approach minimizes bugs, enhances collaboration, and ensures long-term sustainability of software projects.